 - PAP (profunda artery perforator) flap

 We have extensive experience with all types of implants and strive to achieve the most natural-looking outcomes for our patients.
-In fact, MSK performs the largest number of anatomic form-stable implant reconstructions in the US (the so-called “gummy bear” implant).
 MSK has led the way in developing innovative implant reconstruction techniques and we routinely speak about our methods at international conferences.
-Our surgeons are distinctly qualified to help patients select the best implant from all of the available options.
+Our surgeons are distinctly qualified to help patients select the best reconstructive option for them.

 Reconstruction after lumpectomy